Maksimka101/docusaurus-blog/blog/combine/index.md

 ![Combine logo](combine_logo.png)

 One of the keys to the success application is a performance.
 At the most time it's fine to do everything in the main Isolate.
-However sometimes you need to do some calculation which may take significant time - 8 or event 16 ms. In that cases you should create a new Isolate to do calculation in it.
+However sometimes you need to do some heavy task which may take significant time - 8 or event 16 ms. In that cases you should create a new Isolate to perform calculation in it.
 Dart's Isolates API is complicated.
-So it would be great to use a package which simplifies it's API.
+So it would be great to use a package which simplifies it.
-In pub dev we have a lot of great packages but in this article I'll cover one new and special - [Combine](https://pub.dev/packages/combine)
+In pub dev we have a lot of great packages for that and in this article I'll show one new and special - [Combine](https://pub.dev/packages/combine)

 <!-- truncate -->